gitter-badger/api-mercado-libre/README.md

 Return a list of tuple with format (product_name, price, url).

 args:
+- category: String representing category to search.
+- limit: integer representing an amount.
+- price: String representing a price range.

+### Search product by name

+MercadoLibre.search_product_by_name(name, limit=200, price=None)

+Return a list of tuple with format (name, price, url).

+args:
 - name: String representing something to search.
-- category: String representing a category.
+- limit: integer representing an amount.
 - price: String representing a price range.

-### Search product by name

 ### Search product by name in category

 #To do
 -